 Top things to see in Tabriz

-- The Blue Mosque: Dilapidated but still beautiful, this mosque was sadly damaged by an earthquake in 1780.
+- The Blue Mosque: Dilapidated but still beautiful, this mosque was badly damaged by an earthquake in 1780.
 Restoration efforts are in place, but work is progressing slowly.

-- Shah Gölü park: A large artifical lake surrounded by snack stalls, small eateries, and carnival rides.
+- Shah Gölü park: A large artificial lake surrounded by snack stalls, small eateries, and carnival rides.
 It’s a popular hangout spot for locals, especially in the evenings!

 - Kandovan: Reminiscent of Cappadocia in Turkey, Kandovan is an easy day trip from Tabriz, and a must visit if you’re in the region.